cbrueffer/cbrueffer.github.io/content/publication/2015_Contralateral_BC/index.md

 publication: "*Breast Cancer Research, 2015.
 17:102*"
 #publication_short: "Breast Cancer Res"

+abstract: "**Introduction**<br />
-abstract: "By convention, a contralateral breast cancer (CBC) is treated as a new primary tumor, independent of the first cancer (BC1).
+By convention, a contralateral breast cancer (CBC) is treated as a new primary tumor, independent of the first cancer (BC1).
 Although there have been indications that the second tumor (BC2) sometimes may represent a metastatic spread of BC1, this has never been conclusively shown.
-We sought to apply next-generation sequencing to determine a “genetic barcode” for each tumor and reveal the clonal relationship of CBCs.
+We sought to apply next-generation sequencing to determine a “genetic barcode” for each tumor and reveal the clonal relationship of CBCs.<br /><br />

+**Methods**<br />
 Ten CBC patients with detailed clinical information and available fresh frozen tumor tissue were studied.
 Using low-coverage whole genome DNA-sequencing data for each tumor, chromosomal rearrangements were enumerated and copy number profiles were generated.
-Comparisons between tumors provided an estimate of clonal relatedness for tumor pairs within individual patients.
+Comparisons between tumors provided an estimate of clonal relatedness for tumor pairs within individual patients.<br /><br />

+**Results**<br />
 Between 15–256 rearrangements were detected in each tumor (median 87).
 For one patient, 76 % (68 out of 90) of the rearrangements were shared between BC1 and BC2, highly consistent with what has been seen for true primary-metastasis pairs (>50 %) and thus confirming a common clonal origin of the two tumors.
-For most of the remaining cases, BC1 and BC2 had similarly low overlap as unmatched randomized pairs of tumors from different individuals, suggesting the CBC to represent a new independent primary tumor.
+For most of the remaining cases, BC1 and BC2 had similarly low overlap as unmatched randomized pairs of tumors from different individuals, suggesting the CBC to represent a new independent primary tumor.<br /><br />

+**Conclusion**<br />
 Using rearrangement fingerprinting, we show for the first time with certainty that a contralateral BC2 can represent a metastatic spread of BC1.
 Given the poor prognosis of a generalized disease compared to a new primary tumor, these women need to be identified at diagnosis of CBC for appropriate determination of treatment.
 Our approach generates a promising new method to assess clonal relationship between tumors.
 Additional studies are required to confirm the frequency of CBCs representing metastatic events."

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.